 This table displays the school's statewide and similar schools API ranks.
 The statewide API rank ranges from 1 to 10.
 A statewide rank of 1 means that the school has an API score in the lowest 10 percent of all schools in the state, while a statewide rank of 10 means that the school has an API score in the highest 10 percent of all schools in the state.
 The similar schools API rank reflects how a school compares to 100 statistically matched "similar schools."
-A similar schools rank of 1 means that the school's academic performance is comparable to the lowest performing 10 schools of the 100 similar schools, while a similar schools rank of 10 means that the school rank of 10 means that the school's academic performance is better than at least 90 of the 100 similar schools.
+A similar schools rank of 1 means that the school's academic performance is comparable to the lowest performing 10 schools of the 100 similar schools, while a similar schools rank of 10 means that the school's academic performance is better than at least 90 of the 100 similar schools.

-API Rank 2005 2006 2007
+API Rank 2006 2007 2008

 Statewide 9 9 9

-Similar Schools 7 4 7
+Similar Schools 4 7 5

-API Changes by Student Group - Three-Year Comparison
+API Performance Index Growth by Student Group - Three-Year Comparison